DANR1BEIRO/JAVAXP/Programming Logic Exercises/src/README.md

 information will be: the value of the hourly wage, the number of hours taught in the month, and the INSS discount percentage.
 Print the final net salary on the screen.

-- [] 24 - Create an algorithm that calculates the amount of fuel consumed during a trip, knowing that the car does 12 km per liter.
-The user must provide the time spent on the trip, their average speed, the distance traveled, and the amount of fuel used for the trip.
+- [x] 24 - Write an algorithm that calculates the total amount of fuel consumed during a trip.
+Assume the car's fuel efficiency is 12 km per liter.
+The user should provide the time spent on the trip (in hours) and the average speed (in km/h).
+The algorithm should then calculate and display the total distance traveled and the amount of fuel used.

 Formulas:

-distance=time×speed
-distance=time×speed
-fuel used=distance12
-fuel used=12distance
+    distance = time × speed
+    fuel used = distance / 12